mtheoryx/drpoindexter/public-site/src/notes/aws-cert.md

 ---
-title: "What Cert should I get?"
+title: "What AWS Certification should I get?"
 ---

 ## What are they and why do they matter